Tragedy is all around us.

 The gospel changes everything!
 See Gordy and Nancy’s video testimony here.

-(Those interested may wish to contribute to the Jamison and Katheryne Pals Family Foundation — a Gala is scheduled for October 29, 2017.)
+(Those interested may wish to contribute to the Jamison and Katheryne Pals Family Foundation to support missionaries going to Japan.)

 Dear Jesus, we are so deeply saddened by intrusive evil and the harsh brokenness of our world.
 But in the day of devastation, we choose to remember You, Jesus.
 Otherwise we would be twisted by rage, or succumb to despair.
 We delight in you, for you make all things new, and one day there will be no more death or tears, brokenness or heartache; and no more evil.
 Thank you for inviting us to join you in your redemptive mission for the world, sowing the gospel, anticipating the harvest, and delighting in the celebration to follow!
 Come Lord Jesus.
 We eagerly await your return.
 Until that day, grant us the grace and peace and strength we need for your mission this day.
 We pray these things in your name, with great joy and certain hope!
 Amen.